cloudant/sensu-trapd/README.md

 # Installation
 * * *

-sensu-trapd can be installed from source using its Makefile:
+Sensu-trapd can be installed from source using its Makefile:

 ```
 make install
 ```

-sensu-trapd can also be packaged to deb's (and hopefully RPMs at some point):
+Sensu-trapd can also be packaged to deb's (and hopefully RPMs at some point):

 ```
 make deb